-- 4.4.1 The IOC enforces special rules for the Olympic Games.
-Details are stated in the Rule 51 of the Olympic Charter and the Bye-Law. - 4.4.2 Additional restrictions for ISSF supervised Competitions / Championships - 4.4.2.1 One (1) manufacturer identification per equipment item / clothing / accessories is allowed.
-Gun parts are considered to be items of equipment. - 4.4.2.2 On the front / rear sight blinders no manufacturer or sponsor identification is permitted.
+4.4.1 The IOC enforces special rules for the Olympic Games.
+Details are stated in the Rule 51 of the Olympic Charter and the Bye-Law.

+4.4.2 Additional restrictions for ISSF supervised Competitions / Championships

+- 4.4.2.1 One (1) manufacturer identification per equipment item / clothing / accessories is allowed.
+Gun parts are considered to be items of equipment. - 4.4.2.2 No manufacturer or sponsor identification is permitted on the blinder on the rear sight or on the front or side blinders attached to the hat, cap, shooting glasses or to the head band.